Factlink/factlink-core/js-library/README.md

 $ git clone git@github.com:Factlink/js-library.git
 ```

-If you want to work on the stable (live) branch, run:
+Optionaly you can choose to build from the live branch:

 ```bash
 $ git checkout master